 How much work does Masterclass involve?

 This course aims to accelerate your taking control of contract language.
 But it’s a complicated subject.
 We estimate you might spend three to four hours preparing for one of the weekly live sessions.
 And only you can do the learning.
 Ken Adams will act as a facilitator.
 He will provide additional materials to test your knowledge and improve your understanding, will moderate discussion, and will act as a resource.

 Is Masterclass suitable for people outside the United States?

 Just as A Manual of Style for Contract Drafting is consulted around the world, anyone who works with contracts in English will find Masterclass valuable, no matter where they're located.
-But because Ken intends to adjust the course materials slightly for participants outside the United States, he intends to run Masterclass series for participants from different regions and different countries.
-That should start in the fourth quarter of 2020.
+Ken offers some series of Masterclass exclusively for people who work in specified countries or regions.

 Ken Adams is known for explaining that traditional contract drafting is dysfunctional.
 Will Drafting Clearer Contracts: Masterclass help participants navigate the world as it is, or does it set impossibly high standards?